nguyenchauchieu/TipCalculator/README.md

 ## Notes

 Describe any challenges encountered while building the app.
   + Design UI for App
   + Using AutoLayout (support iPhone 5s and iPhone 6, 6s, 7)
-	+ Synchronize data between screens
+  + Synchronizing data between screens
   + Gesture and image changing for separators

 ## License